StevieGoodman/StevieGoodman/README.md

 I began my journey into game development in late 2017 using Lua.
 Since I began studying at university, I've seized any opportunity that I can to further my understanding of games.
-I'm particularly fond on Rust, although I have yet to use it in any significant capacity.
+I'm particularly fond of Rust, although I have yet to use it in any significant capacity.

 I have experience using:
 - Rust